michael2012z/BitBible/markdown/KJV/files/Ps.md

 34. He teacheth my hands to war, so that a bow of steel is broken by mine arms.

-35. Thou hast also given me the shield of thy salvation: and thy right hand hath holden me up, and thy gentleness hath made me great.thy gentleness…: or, with thy meekness thou hast multiplied me
+35. Thou hast also given me the shield of thy salvation: and thy right hand hath holden me up, and thy gentleness hath made me great.

-36. Thou hast enlarged my steps under me, that my feet did not slip.my feet: Heb. mine ankles
+36. Thou hast enlarged my steps under me, that my feet did not slip.

 37. I have pursued mine enemies, and overtaken them: neither did I turn again till they were consumed.

 38. I have wounded them that they were not able to rise: they are fallen under my feet.

-39. For thou hast girded me with strength unto the battle: thou hast subdued under me those that rose up against me.subdued: Heb. caused to bow
+39. For thou hast girded me with strength unto the battle: thou hast subdued under me those that rose up against me.

 40. Thou hast also given me the necks of mine enemies; that I might destroy them that hate me.